CambriaSolutions/ADPQRFI-75001/README.md

 (e)

 We developed our style guide keeping in mind its significant impact on the way users perceive and feel about their interactive experience and the brand itself.
-Because all the information is visually-presented, finding the right look and feel was essential.
 We prioritized the following objectives: the use of inspirational pictures, friendly and empathetic tone, persona-based branding, being intuitive and relevant, conversational nature, and presentation of the Cambria brand. *[[Style Guide]](https://github.com/CambriaSolutions/ADPQRFI-75001/blob/master/artifacts/Style%20Guide.pdf)* *[[Style Guide Process]](https://github.com/CambriaSolutions/ADPQRFI-75001/blob/master/artifacts/Human-Centered-Design-Artifacts/Style-Guide-Process/Style%20Guide%20%Process.pdf)*

 (f)